MiroHallo/PSI/README.md

 ***************************************

-  Open-source codes for the Transdimensional Bayesian Fault-slip Inversion (Parametric Slip Inversion, PSI) folowing Hallo and Gallovic (2020).
-The model space is sampled by the Markov Chain Monte Carlo (MCMC) with Parallel Tempering that alows exploration of highly-dimensional model spaces.
-The code is parallelized in Fortran by MPI (CPU) that alows usage of High-Performance Computing (HPC) clusters.
+  Open-source codes for the Transdimensional Bayesian Fault-slip Inversion (Parametric Slip Inversion, PSI) following Hallo and Gallovic (2020).
+The model space is sampled by the Markov Chain Monte Carlo (MCMC) with Parallel Tempering that allows exploration of highly-dimensional model spaces.
+The code is parallelized in Fortran by MPI (CPU) that allows usage of High-Performance Computing (HPC) clusters.

 1 METHODOLOGY
 ===================